Sagar-Sharma-7/Quotes-Generator/README.md

-## Are looking for some best quotes?
+## Are you looking for some best quotes?
 ## Then please click on link below
 ### [Quote Generator](https://sagar-sharma-7.github.io/Quotes-Generator/)